Canadian Cities Ranked By Population

 Smaller, but Significant Cities

 Beyond the top 10, many other Canadian cities play vital roles in the country's economic and social fabric.
-These include cities like London, Ontario; Saskatoon, Saskatchewan; Regina, Saskatchewan; Victoria, British Columbia; and Halifax, Nova Scotia.
+Also, these include cities like London, Ontario; Saskatoon, Saskatchewan; Regina, Saskatchewan; Victoria, British Columbia; and Halifax, Nova Scotia.
 Each possesses its own unique strengths and contributes to the regional economies and cultural diversity of the country.

 Factors Influencing City Population Growth